sakthivigneshc/Java_Coding_programs/README.md

 # Java_Coding_programs
-This repository is above coding programs in Java.
+This repository is about basic coding programs in Java.